-However, you may also be thinking about why do you even need a separate preamp in the first place?
+However, you may also be thinking about why you even need a separate preamp in the first place.
 It can sometimes simply be the case that the turntable in question does not have its own preamp.
 Preamps are a pretty vital component, for they amplify the relatively weak phono signal directly from the needle before it is sent to the amplifier.

 Without this preamplification, the sound quality would be spared no mercy before being sent forth through the amplifier and then through the speakers.

 Moreover, some users choose to purchase a separate phono preamp even if their turntable comes with one already built in.
 This is often, again, a matter of sound quality.
 The turntable in question here might have a phono stage that is not to the liking of the turntable user, so they might choose to invest some time investigating phono stages of their own.